innocent-gift/my-portofolio/README.md

 # my-portofolio

-this portofolio can do the following:
+This portfolio can do the following:
-1. client can send me a message on email
+1. The client can send me a message via email
-2. officer can access my skills, education, about me and others
+2. The officer can access my skills, education, and information about me and others
-3. you can access my contacts
+3. You can access my contacts
-4. it also contains my nav that you can click on so that to get specific part of my resume
+4. It also contains my nav that you can click on to get a specific part of my resume
+5. The form also validates the email